stonkol/meta-front-end-course/course_3_git/course-3.md

 mv              # move files and directories cat             # Allows reading or concatenation of a file less            # Displays the contents of a file one page at a time.
-Press [Q] to exit.
+Press [Q] to exit. grep            # Global regular expression, allows for searching contents of files or folders

 ```

 in the *nix world `Ctrl + C` will stop the current process